duckduckgo/p5-app-duckpan/README.md

 Add an environment variable that duckpan will remember.
 Useful for spice API keys.
 Variables are stored in ~/.duckpan/env.ini

+    duckpan env <name>
+Retrieve the matching key for a given env variable.

     duckpan env rm <name>
 Remove an environment variable from duckpan